The Undergraduate Catalog

 Students readmitted to East Carolina University after suspension are placed on “Probation after Suspension” and expected to achieve a minimum cumulative GPA of 2.0.
 If during the semester a student is on probation and he or she does not achieve a cumulative 2.0 GPA, the student will be suspended unless he or she earns at least a 2.5 GPA in that semester, in which case he or she remains on probation.

 A student may remove academic deficiencies only by attending ECU.
 Quality points do not transfer.

-Subsequent East Carolina University-based GPAs of students readmitted under this policy will be computed without inclusion of previous course work in which a failing grade (F) was received.
+Once Forgiveness is applied, subsequent East Carolina University-based GPAs will be computed without inclusion of previous course work in which a failing grade (F) was received.

-Students returning under the Forgiveness Policy will return under one of the following classifications:
+Students who return to the university after Forgiveness has been applied will return under one of the following classifications:

 - Students whose cumulative GPAs are 2.0 or above once the failing grades are removed will be placed on good standing during the first semester of attendance.

 - Students whose cumulative GPAs are less than 2.0 once the failing grades are removed will be placed on probation during the first semester of attendance.

 Students will be held accountable for the academic standing and academic progress requirements as identified in the Academic Regulations section of this catalog.